Discover the career path of Thom Tillis, from the first major opportunity to industry-changing achievements.

 On May 28, 2021, Thom Tillis voted against creating an independent commission to investigate the 2021 United States Capitol attack.

-In August 2021, Thom Tillis said that "many involved" in the January 6th Capitol attack "needed to be held accountable and go to prison."
+In August 2021, Thom Tillis stated that "many involved" in the January 6 Capitol attack needed to be held accountable and go to prison.

-In 2021, Thom Tillis inserted an amendment to the Consolidated Appropriations Act of 2021 to make the unauthorized commercial streaming of copyrighted material a felony.
+In 2021, Thom Tillis inserted an amendment to the Consolidated Appropriations Act of 2021 to make the unauthorized commercial streaming of copyrighted material a felony, with penalties of up to three years in prison.

 In July 2022, Thom Tillis said that he would "probably" support a bipartisan bill to codify same-sex marriage in the U.S.

-In 2022, Thom Tillis was among the 11 senators who voted against the Honoring our PACT Act of 2022, a bill that funded research and benefits for up to 3.5 million veterans exposed to toxic substances during their service.
+In 2022, Thom Tillis was among the 11 senators who voted against the Honoring our PACT Act of 2022, a bill that funded research and benefits for veterans exposed to toxic substances, citing concerns about the Department of Veterans Affairs' ability to implement the legislation effectively.

 In 2022, Thom Tillis was one of 15 Republican senators to support the Bipartisan Safer Communities Act, which included funding for state red flag provisions, school safety resources, stronger background checks for buyers under 21, and penalties for straw purchases.